 Needless to say, this is the first thing you should consider when choosing a backyard pool.
 It is essential to sit down and work out exactly what you can afford before committing to anything.

-Fibreglass pools tend to cost significantly less than concrete pools, as a concrete pool has to be constructed from scratch on your property, so there is a lot more work involved.
+Backyard pools made of fibreglass tend to cost significantly less than concrete pools, as a concrete pool has to be constructed from scratch on your property, so there is a lot more work involved.
 A concrete pool will also have to be either tiled or pebbled, unlike a fibreglass pool, which has a protective gel-coated surface pre-installed.
 This adds even more to the cost of a concrete pool in comparison.

 However, the cost of the pool itself is only the beginning.
 You also need to consider related costs such as lighting, heating, and cleaning systems for your pool.
 There are a wide range of options available, so you will need to consult with your pool specialist, who will be able to advise you on the most appropriate choices for your individual property.